jacksonlearns/Concept-Code/README.md

 # Concept-Code
-A collection of beginner and concept work mainly used for learning.
+A collection of beginner and concept work, mainly used for learning.